rocketbase-io/toggl-report-api/README.md

 ## Dependency

-Thank's to [jitpack](https://jitpack.io) it's very to use current builds
+Thank's to [jitpack](https://jitpack.io/#rocketbase-io/toggl-report-api) it's very easy to use current builds

+Step 1.
+Add the JitPack repository to your build file
 ```xml
 <repositories>
     <repository>